Harikeshav-R/CSE-2231/Projects/Project 3 - Hashing Implementation of Map/Map4.md

         assert key != null : "Violation of: key is not null";
         assert this.hasKey(key) : "Violation of: key is in DOMAIN(this)";

-        int i = mod(key.hashCode(), this.hashTable.length);
+        // Computes the index of the appropriate bucket using the key's hash code. int i = mod(key.hashCode(), this.hashTable.length);

+        // Removes the key-value pair from the corresponding bucket.
         Map.Pair<K, V> pair = this.hashTable[i].remove(key);

-        this.size--;
+        // Decrements the total size of the map. this.size--;

+        // Returns the removed key-value pair.
         return pair;
     }